MauroCE/PersonalWebsite/content/authors/mauro/_index.md

 - ResearchersContact
 - Visitors
 ---
-Passionate about leveraging data to drive positive change, particularly in **tech-for-good** sectors such as energy, environmental sciences, and healthcare.
+Passionate about leveraging data to drive positive change, particularly in **tech-for-good** sectors such as democracy, AI safety, energy, and environmental sciences.
 Specilized in scalable sampling, variational methods, and generative modelling.
 Pioneered the first algorithm for efficient **Approximate Manifold Sampling** and contributed to the development of **Markov Snippets**, with a focus on Simulator-Based Inference (SBI).
 In the past, I have organised:

 - [Neural Network Reading Group](https://neuralnetworksbristol.netlify.app/)